Hurricane Waldo: Preparations and impact

 In parts of Sinaloa, people were evacuated and then granted refuge in shelters.
 In Los Mochis, the Mexican Army was put on standby in the event the Fuerte River flooded.
 While no deaths or injuries were reported, much farmland and 600 houses were destroyed.
 The Juarez River bursts its banks, flooding at least eight neighborhoods in Culiacán.
 Telephone service in Los Mochis, Guarmuchil, and Guasave was cut when a communications tower was blown over.
 In Los Mochis, some schools and homes were destroyed and a few trees were uprooted.
 A total of 10,000 people were left homeless across the state.
-The peak rainfall total in Mexico from Waldo was 9.61 in in Jocuixtita/San Igancio; heavy rain was also recorded along southern Baja California Sur.
+The peak rainfall total in Mexico from Waldo was 9.61 in in Jocuixtita/San Ignacio; heavy rain was also recorded along southern Baja California Sur.

 In the United States, heavy rainfall prompted flood watches for most of west Texas.
 The National Weather Service even noted the possibility of 12 in of rain in some areas across the state.
 Waldo contributed to rain heavy enough to cause some flash flooding in the Permian Basin area of Texas.
 Flood waters rose, leaving motorists stranded.
 One motorist was stranded for 30 minutes before begin rescued by another car.
 Odessa, Texas received about 2 in in a four and half-hour period.
 Torrential rainfall was recorded in Texas, but the highest official rainfall total in the United States was 6.6 in, recorded in Hobbs, New Mexico.
 Flash floods affected the southern one–third of the state from rainfall associated from Waldo.
 Damage was estimated between $100,000–$1 million (1985 USD), mostly to crops, roads, and buildings.

 With help from a cold front, Waldo contributed to major flooding in Kansas that forced many rivers and creeks to overflow their banks.
 A total of 4.5 in of rain fell in some locations.
 In the rural town of Raymond, a 52-year-old man died from a heart attack while moving to higher ground due to rising floodwaters.
 Approximately 15 people were evacuated from their homes in Easton due to the overflow of the nearby Stranger Creek.
 Some of the evacuated resident slept at the nearby senior center for the night where the American Red Cross delivered items such as blankets, food, and clothes to the victims of the flood.
 In Kansas City, Waldo produced 1 ft of water on roads, but none of the nearby homes received extensive damage.
 The Sedgwick County, the county fire department freed 35 trapped people from rising flood waters, six of which were rescued via helicopter.
 County workers were forced to use sandbags to prevent the dike along Cowskin creek from breaking.
 The Salt Creek overflowed its banks; subsequently, Highway 68 closed in Osage County.
 Within six days after the dissipation of Hurricane Waldo, the remnants had produced heavy rainfall as far north as Michigan with flooding recorded as far north as Iowa.
 Waldo's rain were comparable to Atlantic Hurricane Gloria though the wind speeds were much lower.